SlackinJack/localai-chat/README.md

 *Please Note:*

 This project was created for specific personal tasks.
 It will only be adjusted to the environment that I am using this in.

-Goals are only "nice to haves".

 ## Current features: